Saturday, August 13, 2022

 While Louisiana is in a good location for capturing sunlight most of the year for solar panels, homeowners should also direct some attention to interior temperature moderation through proper window and porch placement as well as roof overhangs where shading will prevent direct sun where it's not wanted.

-Houses should be built with proper compass-point orientation and design to maximize the possible benefits of sun exposure.
+Houses should be built with proper compass-point orientation and designed to maximize the possible benefits of sun exposure.
 Trees can also be planted in key locations to shade windows and walls in summer to reduce interior heat build-up, but lose their leaves in the winter to allow sunlight to provide warmth when desired.

 SLU Gets Green Building Award